alifzwan/web3Lab/README.md

 Looks huge and complicated right?

-now let's go though one by one function that we add on our `App.jsx`
+now let's go through one by one function that we add on our `App.jsx`

 ### Explanation
 #### Import dependencies and file